 Maybe it’s cliche to say after the infamous T-shirt but J Dilla did indeed change my life.

-I’ve never been one to keep anything that I don’t actually want to listen to “just to have it”, so that pretty much eliminates the idea of completing any person or label’s whole run (if they existed for more than 15 or so releases) as there are VERY few of either that batted 1000.
+I’ve never been one to keep anything that I don’t actually want to listen to just to have it, so that pretty much eliminates the idea of completing any person or label’s whole run (if they existed for more than 15 or so releases) as there are VERY few of either that batted 1000.

-Yeah, I guess I do have A TON of Eno and Eno-related stuff, but the above statement still rings true– there are plenty of things he’s touched in some way or another that I’ve heard but have no desire to acquire (that rhymed!) for the sake of completion because I would never listen to them.
+Yeah, I guess I do have A TON of Eno and Eno-related stuff, but the above statement still rings true.
+There are plenty of things he’s touched in some way or another that I’ve heard but have no desire to acquire for the sake of completion because I would never listen to them.

 My favorite record of all time and a heavy arm full of the Obscure series.

 Eno’s deck of Oblique Strategies.
 I swear by ‘em.